-As of September 30, 2017, the City's investments included balances in the TexSTAR Public Funds Investment Pool.
+As of September 30, 2019, the City's investments included balances in the TexSTAR Public Funds Investment Pool.
 The investment pool investments are not evidenced by securities that exist in physical or book entry form and, accordingly, do not have custodial risk.
 Texas Short Term Asset Reserve Program ("TexSTAR") has been organized in conformity with the Interlocal Cooperation Act, Chapter 791 of the Texas Government Code, and the Public Funds Investment Act, Chapter 2256 of the Texas Government Code.
 These two acts provide for the creation of public funds investment pools (including TexSTAR) and authorize eligible governmental entities ("Participants") to invest their public funds and funds under their control through the investment pools.
 J.P.
 Morgan Investment Management, Inc. ("JPMIM" or the "investment manager") and First Southwest Asset Management, Inc. ("FSAM") serve as co-administrators for TexSTAR under an agreement with the TexSTAR board of directors (the "Board").
 The value of City portions in TexSTAR are the same as the value of the shares.
 Unlike money market mutual funds which are registered with the Securities and Exchange Commission, TexSTAR does not operate in a manner consistent with Rule 2a-7 of the Investment Company Act of 1940.
 The external pooled fund uses amortized cost rather than market value to report Net Position to compute share price, because such funds have daily liquidity.
-Although TexSTAR has weighted average maturities greater than one, the City considers the holdings in these funds to have a one-day weighted average maturity.